 For instance, my friend and recording artist D-Sisive has released a remix of his song “Graffiti Wall” from his album Jonestown 2 using a Deadmau5 song as the beat.
 And let me tell you, friends: it is fantastic.
-Just click the single cover to the right to hear it.
+Just click the above to hear it.
 It is a hot mess of contradictory, useless, senseless, meaningless partying that makes me want to dance to the story of how D-Sisive (fka Malicious) was defeated in a rap battle around the age of fifteen.
 And that’s hilarious.
 This is the latest in a series of hijacked beats from D-Sisive, and I’m curious to see what his next album brings us.
 Previously, we’ve had “If I Live to See Tomorrow…”/(SigurRos:Hijacked), “I Love a Girl”/(GrizzlyBear:Hijacked), “Anvil”/(DeadMan’sBones:Hijacked) and “Ambulance”/(TomWaits:Hijacked), in addition to TheIdiot:Hijacked–an album available somewhere if you can find it.
 And yes, I applied that title to those last two songs in retrospect.
 Keep up the good rapping, friend!

 Anyway, here’s what you all were waiting for, my pitch to The Escapist.
 It’s going to be an article called “Video Games Writ Large Across the Silver Screen” if it’s published exclusively on my blog.
 But if it’s published over there first, videogame will have to be one word.
 They have pretty stringent style guidelines for people submitting.
 Also, it’s about how Inception and Sucker Punch are at least two examples of movies that are so heavily influenced by video games as to be a video game without any element of interactivity.
 Now, one’s really good and the other’s a hot mess of crud, but which one’s which I leave to the viewer.
 And hey, you might like both!
 In which case, keep playing those games, skippy.